 Selling Bitcoin on the machine follows similar processes as buying Bitcoin.
 You have to enter the amount of Bitcoin to sell and send the same to the address displayed on the ATM screen to sell your Bitcoin.
 Once the process is verified and completed, your cash equivalent is dispensed.

-Now, let’s go back to the question, “how safe are Bitcoin ATM?”
+Now, let’s go back to the question, “how safe are Bitcoin ATMs?”

 Just like with the traditional ATM, you must be aware of some suspicious characters lurking about.
-Just as criminals target ATM users, criminals may also target customers visiting BTMs, as they may be having some cash on.
+Just as criminals target ATM users, criminals may also target customers visiting BTMs, as they may be having some cash on them.

 More so, most Bitcoin ATMs have security cameras and are located in areas where guards and other security measures are present (side shops or malls).
 Operators don’t want their BTM machines to be stolen, vandalized, or broken into.
 That’s why they usually place them in areas they consider secure.
 Furthermore, most BTM operators install BTMs that sell Bitcoin only to customers and will usually empty their BTMs of cash regularly.
 In the same vein, Bitcoin is a virtual currency and no there’s no way to forcibly extract it from the ATM.
 This, therefore, reduces the attractiveness of Bitcoin ATMs to thieves.